EngineeringSoftware/roosterize/README.md

 ### Download pre-trained models

-Roosterize's pre-trained models are available for separate [download][models-link].
+We have trained several models using our [corpus][math-comp-corpus], which follows the lemma naming conventions used in the [Mathematical Components][math-comp-website] family of projects.
+The pre-trained models are available for separate [download][models-link].

 Put the archive with the models (`models.tgz`) in the Roosterize root directory, and then uncompress it:
 ```